-Online colleges help people learn all kinds of things, from the skills they need to get and advance in a job, to the subjects required for a college degree, to ideas they want to learn more about just for fun.
+Online colleges and universities make learning possible where otherwise it would be impossible: from the skills people need to advance in a job, to the subjects required for a college degree, to ideas that enrich their understanding of the world.

 Early distance learning classes were conducted by mail, where interaction between students and teachers took weeks, and sometime months.
 That started to change when radio was invented — in fact, the first MOOCs (Massively Open Online Courses) were offered on radio, almost one hundred years ago!